 You’re looking for proof, not compliments.

-Step 1: Clearly Define the Problem
+Step 1: Define the Pain Clearly (Not the Idea)

 -